NHLshootouts/NHL-shootouts/README.md

 # NHL_Shootouts

 This file contains R code for an analysis of NHL shootouts.
+The article was published in Journal of Sports Sciences (online in July 2016), and can be found [here](http://www.tandfonline.com/doi/full/10.1080/02640414.2016.1198046)

 There are two sets of code, each of which links to public csv files to extract the data.